areon546/go-helpers/README.md

 # GoHelpers
 Go helper methods for me

-Contains a fileIO library and a helper library.
+Contains a helper library with commonly used functions across the board.

 Below is a template for simplifying imports.
 ```go